CentroDL/godot/w08/d01/student/sql_lab/README.md

 ## Part 3

-Figure out the appropriate SQL commands for the following:

-(Keep track of your answers in a file called `nba_queries.sql`.)
+Keeping track of your answers in a file called `nba_queries.sql`, figure out the appropriate SQL commands to return the following:

 1. All columns for all players from the New York Knicks (NYK).
 1. All columns for all players from the Indiana Packers (IND) who are under 26